 I travel a lot for work and fun, and shopping while abroad is one of my favorite things to do.
-With all the idiosyncratic treasures out there to be had, and the thrill of the hunt, bargain, and score, I prefer shopping in foreign locales.
+With all the idiosyncratic treasures out there to be had, and the thrill of the hunt, bargain, and score, I actually prefer shopping in foreign locales!
 Plus, the items I bring home evoke fond memories every time I use them.

 I love tea and the magic of tea salons all over the world, so whenever I go somewhere, I seek out these hideaways.
 Tea is lightweight, makes a great gift, and instantly transports you back to that faraway place you purchased it in.
 I once bought 20 bricks of high-quality Ceylon tea from Sri Lanka, and while the situation with airport security was interesting, I delighted in my rich brew for months because of my haul.

-3. Festive Tea Cups
+2. Tea Cups

 4. Silverware (Especially Spoons)

 Spoons are small and travel really well.
-They're inexpensive and make a lovely treat for yourself when having a morning bowl of oats, yogurt, or soup in the evening.
+They're also inexpensive and make a lovely treat for yourself when having a morning bowl of oats, yogurt, or soup in the evening.
 I love having a mismatched set of spoons, as I can always add to the collection or give one away if a friend falls in love with one.

 I buy fabric from vendors and unlikely shops all over the world.
 Sometimes the coolest fabrics are hanging out in hardware stores, kitchen supply places, or general "junk/tacky" shops.
 I save on costly tablecloths and make tablecloths out of layering a few of these oddball textiles, always a dazzling effect and never typical.
 The one you see in my tea party was purchased in a little Italian convenience store — it was tucked amidst colorful paper goods (bought some of those, too!) and mesh cheese domes to keep the flies out.
 I love the priorities in Italy!